KnowledgeCanvas/extensions/README.md

 # Knowledge Canvas Extensions
 Chrome and Firefox extensions for Knowledge Canvas.

+# Getting Started

+## Chrome
+1. Ensure that Knowledge Canvas version 0.5.5 or higher is installed
+2. Enable "Browser Extensions" in the `Up Next` settings menu
+3. Run `yarn watch`
+4. Enable developer mode in Chrome, then navigate to `chrome://extensions`
+5. Click `Load unpacked`
+6. Select the `dist/knowledge-canvas-extensions` folder

+## Firefox
+Coming Soon!

 # Angular
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.